YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/test_suites.rst

 a relative path or a heredoc, then runs some commands including the command under test, and then uses :doc:`/using_yosys/more_scripting/selections` with ``-assert-count``.
-Usually it's unnecessary to "register" the test anywhere as if it's similar to other tests it will be run together with the rest.
+Usually it's unnecessary to "register" the test anywhere as if it's being added to an existing directory, depending on how the ``run-test.sh`` in that directory works.

 Unit tests
 ~~~~~~~~~~